MrTyton/Commander-Pods/README.md

 3. **Choose Leniency**: Adjust power level matching tolerance
 4. **Generate Pods**: Create balanced groups of 3-4 players
 5. **Manage Results**: Drag and drop to adjust, or use Display Mode for presentation

+## Feedback & Bug Reports

+Found a bug or have a feature request?
+We'd love to hear from you!

+- **Report Issues**: [Submit a bug report](https://github.com/MrTyton/Commander-Pairings/issues/new) on GitHub
+- **Feature Requests**: [Request a new feature](https://github.com/MrTyton/Commander-Pairings/issues/new) on GitHub
+- **General Feedback**: Use GitHub Issues for any suggestions or improvements

+When reporting bugs, please include:
+- Steps to reproduce the issue
+- Browser and operating system
+- Any error messages you see

 ## Contributing